nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 launchRocket(); // gives us an error
 ```

+In the above example the last one is a problem, but this scoped structure can be useful for us if we want to prevent conflicts; we can protect parts of our code by making them unavailable elsewhere in an app.

 ### Organizing your code with an object

 To avoid scope issues and help break your code down into more modular components, we can organize our code using an object.